If you follow me on Instagram...do you remember these chairs I posted about that I saw at HomeGoods?

 Before and After

-Click here to see the second part of the makeover: Dining Room Chair Makeover
+Go to the link to see the second part of the Dining Room Chair Makeover

 My dining room chairs have had lots of personalities over the years.
 You can see all the transformations here: